sysmonyx/Windows-Registry-Tweaks/README.md

 # Windows-Registry-Tweaks
-A collection of Security, Performance &amp; UI related Registry Tweaks for Windows
+A collection of Security, Performance, Privacy &amp; UI related Registry Tweaks for Windows